russjudge/RussJudge.WPFControlsAndStylizer/README.md

 ## Styles
-### Colors and Brushes
+### Colors
+These colors can be overridden in Resources to change colors of choice.
+| AttentionColor | Used on mouse-over on Window title bar on DialogWindowStyle and StandardWindowStyle.
 | PrimaryColor | Used for the primary color style of all stylized controls.
-Default is Maroon.
+| PrimaryBorderColor | Used for the primary border color style of all stylized controls.
+| PrimaryTextColor | The primary foreground color.
+| PrimaryInverseTextColor | The inverse primary color of the foreground.
+| HighlightColor | Used as the center highlight color of the background of stylized controls.
+| BorderHightlightColor | Used as the center highlight color of the background of the border of stylized controls.
 | SecondaryColor | Used for the secondary color style of all stylized controls.
-Default is Red.
+| SecondaryBorderColor | Used for the secondary color style for borders of all stylized controls.
+| PrimaryControlColor | Primary background color of stylized controls.
+| HighlightControlColor | Center highlight background color of stylized controls.
+| SecondaryControlColor | Secondary background color of stylized controls.

+### Brushes
+These brushes can be overridden in Resources to change colors of choice.
+| PrimaryBorderBrush | Brush defined to PrimaryBorderColor.
+Used as default Color2 in the ActivityIndicator.
-| White | The stylized color to identify as "White".
+| SecondaryBorderBrush | Brush defined to SecondaryBorderColor.
+Used as default Color1 in the ActivityIndicator.
+| PrimaryTextBrush | Brush defined to PrimaryTextColor, used on the titlebar of the stylized windows.
+| PrimaryInverseTextBrush | Brush defined to PrimaryInverseTextColor, used on the titlebar of the stylized windows.
+| ControlBackgroundStyle | Brush used for the background of controls (specifically ImportantButtonStyle).
+| BackgroundStyle | Background style brush.
+| BorderStyle |  Border Style Brush
+| AttentionBrush | Brush using AttentionColor.
+| ForegroundStyle | Foreground brush using PrimaryTextColor.

 ### Templates

 #### DialogWindowStyle
+Stylizes a window to behave like a dialog.
+If you use the attached property Attached.TitleContent, the object defined in Attached.TitleContent will be presented in the Title bar.

 #### StandardWindowStyle
+Stylizes a window.
+If you use the attached property Attached.TitleContent, the object defined in Attached.TitleContent will be presented in the Title bar.

 #### ImportantButtonStyle
+Stylizes a button to include animation on MouseOver.

+#### TitleBarButtonStyle
+Stylizes a button that is used in the TitleContent attached property.

 ## Controls